prometheus/docs/content/docs/introduction/comparison.md

 Where Sensu is better:

 - If you're collecting and processing hybrid observability data (including metrics _and_ events)
-- If you're monitoring hybrid infrastructure (including on-prem servers, public/private cloud, and cloud-native/Kubernetes)
 - If you're consolidating mulitple monitoring tools and need support for metrics _and_ traditional monitoring (e.g. Nagios-style plugins or check scripts)
-- More powerful alerting and event-processing platform
+- More powerful event-processing platform

 Where Prometheus is better:

-- If you're primarily collecting and evaluating metrics (Prometheus data model only support metrics)
+- If you're primarily collecting and evaluating metrics
 - If you're monitoring homogeneous Kubernetes infrastructure (if 100% of the workloads you're monitoring are in K8s, Prometheus offers better K8s integration)
 - More powerful query language, and built-in support for historical data analysis